 Utility Structure Ownership Publicly traded corporation; owned by shareholders Revenues and Profits Revenue collected from rates resulting from utility costs that are passed through to customer; Utilities also include certain costs in their rate base on which they earn a return; return on equity (ROE) is set at approved rates and flows back to shareholders.
 Management and Governance An executive leadership ream responsible to a board of directors elected by the shareholders.
 Management often is diffed through business units.
 Regulation and Oversight California Public utility commission (CPUC); shareholders federal and state environmental regulators.
-Source of Capital Private debt and equity investments.
-Other Key Business Relationships Relationships Other Key Business Relationships Other Key Business Relationships Relatinships Relations
+Source of Capital I Drivate debt and equity investments Other Key Business Relationships Independent power producers and other generators; other owners of bulk system assets; regional transmission operators/independent system operators (RTOs/ISO); adjacent balancing authorities.